Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 Chair, Ontario Respiratory Care Society

-Over the past year, we have seen changes in our healthcare system, our post-secondary healthcare education, and changes at The Ontario Lung Association (OLA).
+Over the past year, we have seen changes in our healthcare system, our post-secondary healthcare education, and changes at the Lung Health Foundation.
 Change can be hard, but it can also be an opportunity for renewal.
 It is a chance to broaden one’s horizons, to learn about new treatments, to gain new information to help our patients achieve optimum health, to find new ways to interact with our colleagues, and to discover new ways to mentor our students.
 Through this sea of change, the Editorial Board of Update on Respiratory Health, Research, and Education remains committed to bringing you interesting and up to date

 information in the area of respiratory health through our online publication.
 We are fortunate to be working with some new and dynamic staff at the OLA who are dedicated to helping us continue to achieve our goals.